 - Alternator Charging Wire: Replace the positive charging wire that connects the vehicles alternator to the positive car battery post.

-- Engine Ground: Replace the cable that connects the engine ground to the vehicle’s chassis.
+- Battery Ground: Replace the cable that connects the battery to the vehicle’s chassis.

-- Battery Negative: Replace the cable that travels from the negative car battery post to the vehicles’s chassis.
+- Engine Ground: Replace the cable that travels from the engine block to the vehicles’s chassis.